dtubbenhauer/sl2-charp/README.md

 I collected a bit of Mathematica code relevant for the paper *Fractal behavior of tensor powers of the two dimensional space in prime characteristic*
 <a href="TBA">TBA</a> on this page.

-The code is in a **.n** file that can be downloaded from this site and you can run it with Mathematica.
+The code is in two **.n** files that can be downloaded from this site and you can run it with Mathematica.

 After the Mathematica code we explain a Google Colab file **. ipynb** where we explain (or rather sektch) how machine learning and deep learning can be used to tackle the main problem recalled in the background below.